Eugene Ballet: History

 Eugene Ballet's Suzanne Haag is the Resident Choreographer.
 She was given this role in 2018 after performing with the company for 15 years.

 Programs

 Repertoire of classical ballets

 Eugene Ballet performed Firebird at the 1982 opening of the Hult Center.

 The company received a $15,000 National Endowment for the Arts grant in 2018, "To support the premiere of Peer Gynt, a multimedia ballet by choreographer Toni Pimble based on Henrik Ibsen's fairy tale play, Peer Gynt."

-Other classical ballets in the company's reperetoire include Swan Lake, The Nutcracker, and Schéhérazade.
+Other classical ballets in the company's repertoire include Swan Lake, The Nutcracker, and Schéhérazade.

 Eugene Ballet Academy

 The Eugene Ballet Academy begin offering lessons in 1964, "To provide a sound education and inspiring opportunities in dance that nurture, motivate and instill an appreciation of the art of classical ballet and dance repertoire."
 It serves dance students from age three to adult.
 Eugene Ballet Academy and Eugene Ballet Company have Pre-Professional and Aspirant programs.